apache/flink/docs/java_api_guide.md

 Program Packaging & Distributed Execution
 -----------------------------------------

-As described in the [program skeleton](#skeleton) section, Stratosphere programs can be executed on clusters by using the `RemoteEnvironment`.
+As described in the [program skeleton](#skeleton) section, Flink programs can be executed on clusters by using the `RemoteEnvironment`.
 Alternatively, programs can be packaged into JAR Files (Java Archives) for execution.
 Packaging the program is a prerequisite to executing them through the [command line interface](cli.html) or the [web interface](web_client.html).

 #### Packaging Programs

 To support execution from a packaged JAR file via the command line or web interface, a program must use the environment obtained by `ExecutionEnvironment.getExecutionEnvironment()`.
 This environment will act as the cluster's environment when the JAR is submitted to the command line or web interface.
-If the Stratosphere program is invoked differently than through these interfaces, the environment will act like a local environment.
+If the Flink program is invoked differently than through these interfaces, the environment will act like a local environment.

 To package the program, simply export all involved classes as a JAR file.
 The JAR file's manifest must point to the class that contains the program's *entry point* (the class with the `public void main(String[])` method).
-The simplest way to do this is by putting the *main-class* entry into the manifest (such as `main-class: eu.stratosphere.example.MyProgram`).
+The simplest way to do this is by putting the *main-class* entry into the manifest (such as `main-class: org.apache.flinkexample.MyProgram`).
 The *main-class* attribute is the same one that is used by the Java Virtual Machine to find the main method when executing a JAR files through the command `java -jar pathToTheJarFile`.
 Most IDEs offer to include that attribute automatically when exporting JAR files.

 #### Packaging Programs through Plans

 Additionally, the Java API supports packaging programs as *Plans*.
 This method resembles the way that the *Scala API* packages programs.
 Instead of defining a progam in the main method and calling `execute()` on the environment, plan packaging returns the *Program Plan*, which is a description of the program's data flow.
-To do that, the program must implement the `eu.stratosphere.api.common.Program` interface, defining the `getPlan(String...)` method.
+To do that, the program must implement the `org.apache.flinkapi.common.Program` interface, defining the `getPlan(String...)` method.
 The strings passed to that method are the command line arguments.
 The program's plan can be created from the environment via the `ExecutionEnvironment#createProgramPlan()` method.
-When packaging the program's plan, the JAR manifest must point to the class implementing the `eu.stratosphere.api.common.Program` interface, instead of the class with the main method.
+When packaging the program's plan, the JAR manifest must point to the class implementing the `org.apache.flinkapi.common.Program` interface, instead of the class with the main method.

 #### Summary